Updated February, 2022

-Of the 25 casinos in Elko county, six of the casinos are in Elko.
+Of the 38 casinos in Elko county, six of the casinos are in Elko.

 This area is in Douglas County, where the south shore of Lake Tahoe is, but does not include Lake Tahoe casinos.
 It mostly includes casinos and gaming licenses in Nevada’s state capitol, Carson City.

-White Pine County
+White Pine County Casinos

 On the eastern size, with about the same land size of Clark County, White Pine County has just about 10,000 residents, or roughly the number of people in the MGM Grand at any given time.

-There are five casinos in this county, including one I played at in Ely, the Hotel Nevada & Gambling Hall, where they opened up a blackjack table for me, since I was the only person in the casino.
+There are seven casinos in this county, including one I played at in Ely, the Hotel Nevada & Gambling Hall, where they opened up a blackjack table for me, since I was the only person in the casino.

-Ten casinos call this area of northwest Nevada home, most of which are found in the town of Winnemucca – a popular stop when driving the seemingly endless flat miles of Nevada’s Interstate 80.
+Seventeen casinos call this area of northwest Nevada home, most of which are found in the town of Winnemucca – a popular stop when driving the seemingly endless flat miles of Nevada’s Interstate 80.

-Although it has 19 gambling locations, (including the Pioneer Crossing Casino and the Silverado in Fernley), this area is known more for scoring of a different kind.
+Although it has 29 gambling locations, (including the Pioneer Crossing Casino and the Silverado in Fernley), this area is known more for scoring of a different kind.

 Miscellaneous facts about casinos in Nevada that may only interest me.

-* Of the 335 casinos in the state, 253 have annual gaming revenues of $1 million or more.
+- Of the 433 casinos in the state, 305 have annual gaming revenues of $1 million or more.

-- The state of Nevada is home to 149,374 legal, operating slot machines, as of January 1st, 2016.
+- The state of Nevada is home to 118,952 legal, operating slot machines, as of January 1st, 2022.

 - Like to play big?
 Nevada has 97 different $100 slot machines in 31 different casinos.